timtom-dev/downify/README.md

 [![crates.io](https://img.shields.io/crates/v/downify.svg)](https://crates.io/crates/downify)
 [![docs](https://docs.rs/downify/badge.svg)](https://docs.rs/downify)

 Downify is a small Rust library for downloading, signing, and verifying files.
+It's intended to be used as part of an application's update mechanism.

 The library uses reqwest to download a file from a URL and hashes it with blake2-rfc.
 Sodiumoxide is then used to verify the file's signed hash before returning a `VerifiedFile` handle.